30 top things to do in York with teenagers

 York with older kids – Castle Museum

-No, it is not a museum about a castle as many may think.
-The York Castle Museum was once a prison that held convicts that were headed for Australia and the USA.
+No, as many may think, it is not a museum about a castle.
+The York Castle Museum was once a prison that held convicts headed for Australia and the USA.

-You will find displays on England’s history throughout the years which feature what living rooms, kitchens, kitchen pantries, and laundries would have looked like in the ’40s, ’50s and so on.
+You will find displays on England’s history that feature what living rooms, kitchens, kitchen pantries, and laundries would have looked like in the ’40s, ’50s and so on.
 It shows you how much time, technology and our lives have changed.

-You can see the types of products that were sold, learn about the daily life of Victorians, and experience the sights, sounds, and smells of a bygone era.
+You can see the types of products sold, learn about the daily life of Victorians, and experience the sights, sounds, and smells of a bygone era.

-The war section puts you in the trenches with those who fought for King and country.
+The war section puts you in the trenches with those who fought for the King and country.
 It explains well what soldiers would have gone through in the World Wars.
-In the prison section, you learn about the lives of prisoners in their actual jail cells through an interactive display and there are people walking around in a costume that will give you more information on some of the convicts transported from the prison itself.
+In the prison section, you learn about the lives of prisoners in their actual jail cells through an interactive display, and people walk around in costumes that will give you more information on some of the convicts transported from the prison itself.

-For visiting teenagers in York this museum will be both educational and entertaining.
+For teenagers visiting York, this museum will be both educational and entertaining.

 York hop on hop off the bus